 - PPC Sales: Amazon sales attributed to PPC ads.

-- PPC Revenue %: PPC Sales divided by the Total Amazon Sales.
+- PPC Revenue %: PPC Sales divided by the Total Amazon Sales, multiplied by 100.

 - Returns: Number of units returned by customers.